 - Registration of the vehicle.

-- Have important vehicle records and documents like driver’s license, registration papers, etc. while driving.
+- Have important vehicle records and documents, such as driver’s license and registration papers, while driving.

 - Pump gas and change oil for maintenance.